 Even though I’m sweating out the winter in the sunny Mexican Riviera Maya, I can’t forget that there parts of the world that are still blanketed in snow and that the ski and snowboard season is still in full effect in Europe!
+I personally love to ski and snowboard.
+That is one of the reasons why I researched the best brands of snowboards and got one for myself around a month back.

 My European friends who have been vacationing here are going back to frigid temperatures, and dark, dreary days, but at least they get to trade the lazy days beach for active and awesome powder days on the slopes!
 This post is for you all of you stuck somewhere cold this winter – I hope you find some time to get out there and enjoy it!